keygen-sh/example-electron-license-activation/README.md

 ## Running the example

 First up, configure a couple application variables.
 The values below, embedded within the app, are for our `demo` account.
+Feel free to find/replace to your own account's values.

 ```bash
 # Your Keygen account's Ed25519 verify key (make sure it is *exact* - newlines and all)